-Next year will be one of celebration for the whole country.
-In 2022 Her Majesty the Queen will mark 70 years as reigning monarch.
-As part of the Platinum Jubilee celebrations, towns across the UK are being invited to bid for city status.
+This year will be one of royal celebration as Her Majesty the Queen marks 70 years as reigning monarch.
+As part of the Platinum Jubilee celebrations, towns across the UK were invited to bid for city status.

-Middlesbrough Council is leading a bid to have the honour bestowed on our town.
+Middlesbrough Council has led a bid to have the honour bestowed on our town.

-The government sets out clear guidelines for the evidence we must provide.
+The government sets out clear guidelines for the evidence we had to provide.

-Our efforts must concentrate on our application, which will be judged against those from other towns.
+Our efforts were concentrated on our application, which will be judged against those from other towns.

 Government ministers will recommend which town or towns should be given the honour.
 The final decision is made by the Queen.

-We get to talk about Middlesbrough’s distinct identity, civic pride, heritage, history and traditions.
+We had the chance to talk about Middlesbrough’s distinct identity, civic pride, heritage, history and traditions.

-We’ll also detail our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.
+We have also detailed our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.

-We will set out Middlesbrough’s Royal associations and proudly look back on previous visits from the Royal Family.
+And we have set out Middlesbrough’s Royal associations, proudly looking back on previous visits from the Royal Family.

-We also have the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.
+We also had the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.

-There will also be a focus on statistics, like our population and economic activity.
+There will be a focus on statistics, like our population and economic activity.

-The bid will highlight our green spaces, sport and leisure facilities, and our close links with the voluntary sector.
+The bid highlights our green spaces, sport and leisure facilities, and our close links with the voluntary sector.

 That’s a lot to cram into roughly 20 pages!